Guide to better vacation photos (that you’re actually in)

 As a new mom, I was having a similar problem.
-My babies had photos for days of their adventures but really, I have no proof they weren’t just exploring without me.
+My babies had photos for days of their adventures but really, I have no proof they weren’t just exploring the world without me.
 I wanted to show them that I was there too.
 So I learned how to get out from behind the camera and into the frame with them.
 Here are 5 ways for you to do the same.

 How to take photos of yourself on vacation

 Ask a friend or family member to take your photo while traveling

 First option: Asking a traveling companion to take your photo…. we are starting with the simplest one.
 If I’m not traveling alone, I am constantly asking my husband to take my photo with the kids.
 Of course, I’m always sneaking photos of him too.

 Pros: You trust the person using your phone/camera, they probably already know how to use it, convenience.
 Cons: you can’t get everyone in the photo, your traveling partner might get annoyed (my husband is super supportive… of ME behind the camera).

 Ask a stranger to take your photo